top of page

 Developer: Mitsubishi Estates and Co-Re

-This proposal replaces the former ITV building with a building combining substantial public space and retail at lower levels, with a very large office offer above.
+This proposal will replace the former ITV building with a building combining substantial public space and retail at lower levels, with a very large office offer above.
 It would become by some way the largest structure on the South Bank.
 The developer states that it will be operationally zero carbon.
-SoWN will be involved in public consultations and will express views as appropriate.
+SoWN strongly opposed this huge development, together with other local groups, due to its major detrimental impact on the residential housing immediately behind, and the substantial shadowing and other impacts on the River Walk.

 Developer: Bourne Capital

 SoWN has participated in several public consultation meetings with the developer and one with the Council.
 Amongst other comments we have emphasised: the substantial bulk of the building, the narrowness of the pavement along Waterloo Road, the importance of enlivening the side facing Cornwall Road and the relationship with the adjoining Union Jack Club.
 We have welcomed the developer's commitment to making the building operationally net zero carbon.
-We have also welcomed the developer's willingness to fund a full public consultation for the re-design of Emma Cons Gardens, facing the Old Vic, and to fund its implementation as part of its Section 106 commitment.
+We have also welcomed the developer's willingness to fund the re-design of Emma Cons Gardens, facing the Old Vic, as part of its Section 106 commitment.

 Screenshot 2021-02-22 at 16.43.41.png